 To an even greater extent than their civilian counterparts, military caregivers face significant challenges in fulfilling their responsibilities.

-Some are indeed helping out an aging parent who once served in the military, but 1.1 million are caring for someone who served after September 11---a group obviously much younger than, say, veterans of Vietnam.
-According to a recent RAND study, almost 30 percent of those post-9/11 caregivers are under age thirty, and a third of them are spouses of the soldier or veteran they're supporting.
+Some are indeed helping out an aging parent who once served in the military, but 1.1 million are caring for someone who served after September 11—a group obviously much younger than, say, veterans of Vietnam.
+According to one RAND study, almost 30% of those post-9/11 caregivers are under age 30, and a third of them are spouses of the soldier or veteran they're supporting.
 Most of the other caregivers are either parents or unrelated friends.
 The duties of caregivers can vary quite a bit, from helping a service-member cope with PTSD to assisting a veteran with extensive physical injuries or disabilities in basic tasks like bathing and getting dressed.
 And of course, these difficult tasks come on top of "ordinary" military stresses like dealing with deployment and extended separation or reintegrating into civilian life after finishing service.

 To an even greater extent than their civilian counterparts, military caregivers face significant challenges in fulfilling their responsibilities.
 More than half of all post-9/11 caregivers are in the labor force (most of them full-time), meaning they're juggling a job along with significant caregiving responsibilities, and more than half say they have no support network.
 One in three lacked health insurance as of 2013, and four in ten meet criteria for depression (vs. two in ten nonmilitary caregivers and one in ten members of the general public).
 Those providing more weekly hours of care are at an especially elevated risk of depression.